learn-co-students/apples-and-holidays-online-web-ft-090919/README.md

 ### Instructions

-In `lib/apple.rb` write two methods that will pick the apples out of the fruits array, one using select, and the other using collect.
+In `lib/apple.rb` write two methods that will pick the apples out of the fruits array, one using `select`, and the other using `collect`.

 ```ruby
 fruits = ["apple", "orange", "apple"]

 apple_picker_with_select(fruits) #=> ["apple", "apple"]
 ```

+Think about the difference between `select` and `collect`.
+Which one makes more sense to use?
+What do you think the benefits or using one over the other, in this case?

 ## The Holiday Suppliers